Apache Hadoop architecture in HDInsight

-Hadoop includes two core components, the High Density File System (HDFS) that provides storage, and Yet Another Resource Negotiator (YARN) that provides processing.
-With storage and processing capabilities a cluster becomes capable of running MapReduce programs to perform the desired data processing.
+Apache Hadoop includes two core components: the Apache Hadoop Distributed File System (HDFS) that provides storage, and Apache Hadoop Yet Another Resource Negotiator (YARN) that provides processing.
+With storage and processing capabilities, a cluster becomes capable of running MapReduce programs to perform the desired data processing.

 This article introduces YARN and how it coordinates the execution of applications on HDInsight.